Monkey: Journey to the West: Performances

 The production received its world premiere as the opening show of the inaugural Manchester International Festival, on 28 June 2007 at the Palace Theatre, Manchester, where it ran until 7 July.
 The Festival also ran a programme of educational workshops in local schools, in partnership with Manchester's Chinese Arts Centre.
-In the programme, local children were introduced to the tale of Journey to the West, and learnt about various aspects of Chinese culture, music and dance, including mask-making, puppet-making, T'ai chi and Kung Fu.
+In the programme, local children were introduced to the tale of Journey to the West, and learnt about various aspects of Chinese culture, music and dance, including mask-making, puppet-making, tai chi and kung fu.

 It was subsequently staged at the Théâtre du Châtelet in Paris between 26 September – 13 October 2007 and at the Spoleto Festival USA in Charleston, SC in May 2008.
 A further run was planned for the Berlin Staatsoper in July 2008, but instead took place at the London Royal Opera House.
 The show also ran at the O2 arena in London, ending on 4 January 2009.

 A residency for the show in China during 2009 was considered.

 Monkey: Journey to the West opened the 2013 Lincoln Center Festival in July.